Fairies-Feast/VoxelGamePublic/README.md

 # VOXELGAMEPUBLIC
 VOXELGAMEPUBLIC is a semi open source voxel game.
 Curently, it is a work in progress.
+You can navigate around the single chunk with arrow keys, mouse moves, and mouse clicks.
 [Click here to open](https://fairies-feast.github.io/VoxelGamePublic/main)

 ## System requirements